-Scan and/or email the details on this page (including Serial Number) to warranty@redgumaudio.com.

-(Not required for factory direct purchases.)
+Serial Number (if any) Scan and/or email the details (including Serial Number) to warranty@redgumaudio.com.
+(Not necessary for factory direct purchases.)
 If you are not the original owner of this REDGUM product, feel free to send your unit's details to owners@redgumaudio.com so that you can be placed on the REDGUM Owner's Register.
 We welcome your feedback and would be happy to include you on our REDGUM Updates email list.
+21